k073l/s1-toolbox/README.md

 - `timewarp` command - allows you to temporarily speed up the game time, useful for testing things that take a long time to happen

+- `forcecarteldeal` command - Forces a new cartel deal, removing existing one
+- `setcartelinfluence` command - Sets the cartel influence in specified region to a specified value.
+    `setcartelinfluence docks 1` - sets the cartel influence in the docks region to 1 (100%)

 - In-game help for added commands (accessed by commands button, below console switch)
 - Disclaimer screen skip - faster game startup
 - Hold-to-load - hold the number key button to load the game in that slot